-If you’ve been putting yourself out there but haven’t found anything that will stick, consider this post your troubleshooting guide on how to get a second date.
+If you’ve been putting yourself out there but your dates feel awkward and you haven’t found anything that will stick, consider this post your troubleshooting guide on how to get a second date.

 Why is it important to figure out how to get a second date?

 In order to get a girlfriend, you’ll need to get a second date.
 Right?

 While this is obvious, the truth actually goes much deeper.

 When you don’t get a second date once or twice, it’s no big deal.
 There are plenty more fish in the sea!

 When a few dozen first dates lead nowhere, however, that could start to affect your confidence level and overall sense of worth.